nf-core/viralmetagenome/docs/workflow/metagenomic_diversity.md

 # Read classification

-Viralgenie offers two main tools for the classification of reads and a summary visualisation tool:
+Viralmetagenome offers two main tools for the classification of reads and a summary visualisation tool:

 - [Kaiju](#kaiju): Taxonomic classification based on maximum exact matches using protein alignments.
 - [Kraken2](#kraken2): Assigns taxonomic labels on a DNA level using a k-mer approach. (optional Bracken)